4ms/ProducerPack/doc/Producer Pack User Manual.md

 # AuxSends

-A versatile stereo auxiliary send/return mixer with three independent sends and returns, featuring pre/post fader selection, CV modulation, and dry level control.
+Three stereo auxiliary send/return pairs with pre/post fader selection and CV control.

-## Controls and Inputs/Outputs

 - **Send A, B, C (knobs + CV inputs)**
-  Controls the amount of signal sent to each auxiliary send channel, expressed as a percentage of the input signal.
+  Controls the amount of signal sent to each aux send pair.

 - **Pre/Post A, B, C (switches)**
   Selects whether the send taps the signal before or after dry level attenuation:
   - **Post fader** = send follows dry signal level
-  - **Pre fader** = send taps raw input signal before attenuation
+  - **Pre fader** = send taps raw input signal before "Dry Level" attenuation

 - **Return A, B, C (knobs + CV inputs)**
   Controls the level of the returned signal from each auxiliary return channel, expressed as a percentage of the return input signal.